What the Land Trust believes

 What we want to achieve

-We want to ensure that brownfield sites are not solely considered for development, and that in some instances, they become green open spaces, to then add value to society and the economy.
+We want to ensure that brownfield sites are not solely considered for development, and that in some instances, they become green open spaces, to then add value to local communities and economies.

 What we are doing

 Using our existing green spaces to demonstrate that:

 - brownfield land, which is not suitable for development, can have greater value as green open space